ualsg/ualsg.netlify.app/content/teaching/index.md

 **GIS and Cartography (Semester 1)**

-- This introductory module is compulsory for [Master in Urban Planning](http://www.sde.nus.edu.sg/arch/programmes/master-of-urban-planning/) and [Master of Arts in Urban Design](http://www.sde.nus.edu.sg/arch/programmes/master-of-arts-in-urban-design/) students, and it is recommended for [MSc in Real Estate](http://www.rst.nus.edu.sg/graduate/msc-programme.html) students.
+- This introductory module is part of the [MSc in Real Estate](http://www.rst.nus.edu.sg/graduate/msc-programme.html).
+It is also recommended for [Master in Urban Planning](http://www.sde.nus.edu.sg/arch/programmes/master-of-urban-planning/) and [Master of Arts in Urban Design](http://www.sde.nus.edu.sg/arch/programmes/master-of-arts-in-urban-design/) students.
-The course is also open to students from outside the School of Design and Environment, subject to a quota.
 In this course we teach the basics of geographical information science and give a thorough tutorial of [QGIS](https://www.qgis.org), supported by assignments relevant to urban planning and real estate.

 **Introduction to Data Science (Semester 1)**

-- This new module is designed for students who wish to start with data science and programming (in R) from scratch.
+- A new module for Architecture students, which is designed for students who wish to start with data science and programming (in R) from scratch.
 The course is heavily focused on urban data and data visualisation.

 **Geographic Data Science and Urban Analytics (Semester 2)**

-- This module continues the above module, focusing on geographic data science and urban analytics.
+- This module continues the above course with more advanced topics, focusing on geographic data science and urban analytics.

 **Planning Technologies (Semester 2)**